genophenoenvo/knowledge-graph/README.md

 Both files can be downloaded [here](https://www.dropbox.com/s/utavv8n5dxr32vr/merged-kg.tar.gz?dl=0) as compressed 44 MB `tar.gz` tarball.

-The screen shot in this repo shows the output of the terminal after the final merge step.
-This has some helpful information about the number of nodes and edges merged between different data sources.

 The final merge statistics can be found at https://github.com/diatomsRcool/eco-kg/blob/master/merged-kg_stats.yaml